-Cold snare polypectomy effective for removal of small colorectal polyps in patients on anticoagulantsMarch 21st, 2014 in Cancer /
+Cold snare polypectomy effective for removal of small colorectal polyps in patients on anticoagulantsMarch 21, 2014 in Medicine & Health / Cancer

 In recognition of National Colorectal Cancer Awareness Month, GIE: Gastrointestinal Endoscopy has published a special issue for March on colorectal cancer.
 The issue includes a new study that compares cold snare polypectomy with conventional polypectomy for the removal of small colorectal polyps in anticoagulated patients.
 The study showed that delayed bleeding requiring hemostasis (stoppage of bleeding) occurred significantly less often after cold snare polypectomy than during conventional polypectomy despite continuation of anticoagulants.
 GIE: Gastrointestinal Endoscopy is the monthly peer-reviewed scientific journal of the American Society for Gastrointestinal Endoscopy (ASGE).